Muhimbi/PDF-Converter-Services-Online/clients/v1/php/samples/watermarking/qr_code_watermark/README.md

-# Sample - Apply an QR Code watermark to PDF using PHP
+# Sample - Apply a QR Code watermark to PDF using PHP

 The PHP sample provided in this section uses the [*Muhimbi PDF Converter Services Online*](https://github.com/Muhimbi/PDF-Converter-Services-Online) to apply a QR Code, as a watermark, to a PDF file.